Communication

 // Retrieve and deserialize data

-Get ptActionData to tVT
+Get phoActionJsonData to hoJson

 Function_Return tData.labels[3]